 - PowerPoint ‘Presenter View’ mode will be possible as the laptop will be set at the podium.

 - Review your abstract online and fix any HTML form/special character errors immediately.
 Your personal edit link was sent via email as part of your abstract acceptance message.

 - All presenters must pay to register for the meeting by Sunday, January 7, 2022.

 - Upload a pre-recorded video of your 15-minute presentation (and any supporting materials in .PDF) to the Whova app by Sunday, January 30, 2022 at 11:59pm (PST).
 Standard HD (720p).
 All presentations will be available to meeting registrants for advance, on-demand viewing starting one week before the meeting begins and for 6 months following the conference.
 Video files will be available for viewing in the Whova app, and will not be downloadable.
 See instructions below.
 You may edit your speaker profile and videos as often as you’d like.

 - The last ½ hour of your oral session will be a Q&A session with all the other oral presenters in your session which will be led by the session chair.
-You will be emailed a Zoom invitation one-week before the meeting so you may join us virtually to participate in this session.
+Access the Zoom session by clicking on the link for your Q&A session in Whova.
+Make sure to let the host know you are a speaker so they can pin you to the top of the Zoom screen.
 Please turn your video on!
-And review the following Zoom below.
+And review the following Zoom tips below.

 PowerPoint Design Tips